EAM Jaishankar to embark on 6-day visit to Uganda, Mozambique

 The MEA said Jaishankar will also participate in the ground-breaking ceremony of a solar powered water supply project in Uganda.

-He will also address the trade and business community of Uganda and have an interaction with the Indian diaspora.
+He will also address the business community of Uganda and have an interaction with the Indian diaspora.

-The MEA said Jaishankar will visit Mozambique from April 13 to 15, adding

-it will be the first-ever visit by an external affairs minister of India to Mozambique.